aaai-fidu-lab/aaai-fidu-lab.github.io/index.md

 4. Develop policy recommendations for investment in future directions for social impact evaluations
 5. Create a framework for documenting and standardizing evaluation practices

-**Note: Speakers for this workshop will be announced soon.
-Stay tuned for updates!**

 <div class="toc" markdown="1">
 ## Contents: